jgraffite/snake2camel/README.md

 echo $item->some_column; #This will print the samething of the above code
 ```

-You also to use a special function to make "where conditions" with FULL TEXT.
+You also use a special function to make "where conditions" with FULL TEXT.
 See how do it:

 ``` php
 <?php